War crimes in the Kosovo War: Rapes

 Widespread rape and sexual violence occurred during the conflict and the majority of victims were Kosovo Albanian women.
 In 2000, Human Rights Watch documented 96 cases while adding that "it is likely that the number is much higher".
-The Centers for Disease Control and Prevention conducted a survey on displaced Albanians and found that approximately 4.3% of the population was raped and 6.1% had been raped or witnessed rape, resulting in a figure of between 23,000 and 45,600 female rape victims between August 1998 and August 1999.
+The Centers for Disease Control and Prevention conducted a survey on displaced Albanians and found that approximately 4.3% of the population were raped and 6.1% had been raped or witnessed rape, resulting in a figure of between 23,000 and 45,600 female rape victims between August 1998 and August 1999.
 Other figures put forward for the number of rape victims was 10,000–20,000.
-The figure of 20,000 however has not been verified, given the lack of serious investigations into wartime rapes, though the number is often cited in public opinion and by politicians in Kosovo.
-This number originated from a World Health Organization report and the US Center for Disease Control from information gathered by local NGOs.
+The figure of 20,000 however has not been verified, given the lack of investigation into wartime rapes.
+This number originated from a World Health Organization report and the US Centers for Disease Control from information gathered by local NGOs.
 The Kosovo Women's Network gave the figure of over 10,000 girls and women who experienced wartime rape.
 Due to a lack of prosecutions against perpetrators, there has been a reluctance for women to come forward or testify.

 Throughout the duration of the war, members of the Yugoslav army, police and paramilitaries would remove girls and women fleeing for safety from refugee columns and rape them, at times more than once and later released them to continue their journey.
 Other women had been subjected to rape in their homes, at times in front of their family or in temporary refuges located by the women for their elderly parents or children as they attempted to flee the conflict.
 Other women stayed in Kosovo and were without protection.
 The crimes by the Yugoslav military, paramilitary and police amounted to crimes against humanity and a war crime of torture.